ManimCommunity/manim/docs/source/installation.rst

 Binder
 ------

-`Binder <https://mybinder.readthedocs.io/en/latest/>`__ is a online platform that hosts shareable and customizable computing environments via Jupyter notebooks.
+`Binder <https://mybinder.readthedocs.io/en/latest/>`__ is an online platform that hosts shareable and customizable computing environments in the form of Jupyter notebooks.
 Manim ships with a built-in ``%%manim`` Jupyter magic command which makes it easy to use in these notebooks.

-As an example for such an environment, visit our interactive tutorial over at https://try.manim.community/.
+To see an example for such an environment, visit our interactive tutorial over at https://try.manim.community/.

 It is relatively straightforward to prepare your own notebooks in